Mohit-5899/Flashcards/README.md

-# Flashcards: Spaced Repetition Learning
+# Recallify: Spaced Repetition Learning

 A modern flashcard application built with React, TypeScript, and Tailwind CSS that implements the SM-2 spaced repetition algorithm for efficient learning.